jmpreira66/uberBrew/README.md

   C:\Users\jmpre\uberbrew-app>npm start

   That's all you would need.
+Please let me know if you encounter any issue.
   Thank you!